Custom String Formatting#

 Hexadecimal#

-%x converts numbers to hexadecimal (lowercase) or %X for uppercase.
+Converts numbers to hexadecimal representation using %x (lowercase) or %X (uppercase).

 Parameters